FOREX-Euro takes breather as focus turns to US jobs data

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-nine-month low of $1.3145 on Tuesday and on track for its first
+low of $1.3145 on Tuesday and on track for its first weekly gain

 It rose 0.6 percent on Thursday after the ECB announced new